tansaku/webserver_log_parser/README.md

-  should sort by number of ips by default should present itself clearly should present unique visits clearly rejects to_s arg other than number or unique_number features
+  should sort by number of ips by default should present itself clearly should present unique visits clearly can have different ips added over time can have the same ips added over time rejects to_s arg other than number or unique_number features

 WebserverLogParser